swiftlang/swift-evolution/proposals/XXXX-reduce-with-inout.md

 }
 ```

-With the `inout` parameter, we'd first have to make a `var` copy of the existing result, and have to remember to return that copy instead of the `result`.
+Without the `inout` parameter, we'd first have to make a `var` copy of the existing result, and have to remember to return that copy instead of the `result`.
 (The method above is probably clearer when written with a `for`-loop, but that's not the point).

 ## Source compatibility